 There's also the aspect of data quality as performed by the fund admin not experienced by an investor – a typical thing is errors; this is something that is of key importance to us and it’s something we need to know and be able to rectify quickly.
 To assess an outsourcing provider, you need to figure out what is important to you and someone that has a fit for that.

 Andrew: Outsourcing will always have a hidden cost.
 What exactly are these hidden costs, why do they happen, and where have you tried to mitigate them?

 Michael: The hidden cost is all the internal resources you have to add in voluntarily for a smooth operation.
 To manage the relationship with the outsourcing provider, there's an expectation to spend time with your outsourcing provider to agree to terms and specific details, which is one example.

 The hidden cost is all the incremental increases in time consumption that will come that you didn't expect.
 When you see an error in one aspect, then there is a tendency to call up your internal control and ask them to check it, which can take time.

-"It's easy to see the sticker price difference because often higher quality admins are more expensive and lower quality admins are cheaper.
-In some situations, this is fine because the price is more important than quality."
+"It's easy to see the sticker price difference because often higher quality admins are more expensive and lower quality admins are cheaper."

 In a Transfer Agency (TA), when frustrated clients call you and say your outsourcing provider has crazy requirements for deliveries in Know Your Customer (KYC), then you put a client service assistant in between the transfer agent and the client to help assist this.
 You didn't plan on that when you chose the outsourcing provider, so the time drains come incrementally and it's difficult for managers to figure out the cost of having a lower quality provider compared to a higher one.